FOREX-Pound rises after UK inflation data, yuan hits 9-month low

 CHINA WORRIES MOUNT

-In Asia, the yuan tumbled to its lowest level since November in both the onshore and offshore markets, falling as low as 7.2989 per dollar CNY=CFXS, and hitting a trough of 7.3379 CNH=D3, respectively.
+In Asia, the yuan touched its lowest level since November in both the onshore and offshore markets, falling to as low as 7.2989 per dollar CNY=CFXS, and hitting a trough of 7.3379 CNH=D3, respectively.

-That extended Tuesday's decline following a slew of Chinese data that missed forecasts and prompted Beijing to deliver unexpected cuts to its key policy rates as authorities there raced to shore up an economy that has rapidly lost steam in recent months.
+That extended Tuesday's decline following Chinese data that missed forecasts and prompted Beijing to deliver unexpected cuts to its key policy rates as authorities there sought to shore up an economy that has rapidly lost steam in recent months.

-The Chinese gloom initially saw the Australian dollar AUD=D3, often used as a liquid proxy for the yuan, plumbing nine-month lows.
+The Australian dollar AUD=D3, often used as a liquid proxy for the yuan, plumbed nine-month lows in response to the Chinese data.

 "Seeing is believing.
 The markets still want to see much more tangible evidence of not just monetary, but fiscal support coming through to revive growth (in China)," said Ray Attrill, head of FX strategy at National Australia Bank.